Credit Card Center Advertiser Disclosure†

 08-28-2013 10:06 AM - edited 03-26-2014 09:36 AM

-I got a call yesterday from (I believe) a collection service that wanted to identify me and then stated I owed a hospital over $5,600 for a surgery done in 2008; and just what did I want to do to about settling this matter?
+I got a call yesterday from (I believe) a collection service that wanted to identify me and then stated I owed a creditor over $5,600 and just what did I want to do to about settling this matter?

-Things were foggy after that surgery, I was on heavy meds for a year and a half.
-I do remember something about a call about 6 months after the surgery (after I lost my job and had only California disability to live on) where someone said I owed an additional sum (I can't remember what that was).
-After talking to this individual, I remember her saying my case certainly qualified for hospital "charity" and it would be submitted.
-I never hear another word from them either by phone or mail.
+Things were foggy during that time, I do remember something about a call about 6 months after (after I lost my job and had only disability to live on) where someone said I owed an additional sum (I can't remember what that was).
+After that, I never hear another word from them either by phone or mail.
 I have moved, but always had a forwarding order with USPS.

 Fast forward 5 plus years and I get this call.

-I don't know what to do - call her back and tell her the hospital said I was my situation qualified for their charity program and that was the end of it - or hide and ignore it, or contest it?
-I do believe I did have a balance after all was said and done because the hospital said so during this charity phone call.
+I don't know what to do - call her back or hide and ignore it, or contest it?
 But over 5 years later I hear from a collection company?
 That's crazy - I have never changed my phone number, anyone could have contacted me at any time.

 The timing couldn't be worse.
 Help??

 08-28-2013 10:27 AM